nelsonavworo/Capstone_1/README.md

-# Capstone_1 is a covid_19_data.csv which loaded into the postgres for simulation
+# Capstone_1 is a covid_19_data.csv flat file which was loaded into the postgres for simulation..